creative-computing-society/Project-Samey/README.md

 - One-click deployment to a designated server.
 - Custom configuration support, allowing users to specify environment variables, secrets, and runtime configurations.
 - Multi-service support for repositories containing multiple components such as backend, frontend, and databases.
-- Webhook integration to automatically redeploy applications when new commits are pushed.
-- Optional server provisioning for deployment on cloud platforms such as AWS and DigitalOcean.
 - Logging and monitoring capabilities for deployed applications.
 - Support for various deployment environments including development, staging, and production.